fake-fur/sstt/README.md

  Really the title says it all

 This is just a ridiculously simple time tracker for my personal use written in Python talking to SQLite.
 I put the database file in an owncloud folder to sync it between my machines, again to keep it stupidly simple.
-Really, this is just a starting point for a solution to a problem I choose to solve for myself but feel free to use and improve if you care.
+It is meant to be very quick and easy to use from the command line.

-commands currently recognized:
+Commands currently recognized (more being added as I find a need):

 start {project}:
 creates a project entry for {project} with now as start time